rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 Enrollment Event Types
 =========================

-These event types are fired by the server in response to course enrollment activities completed by a student.
+The server emits these event types in response to course enrollment activities completed by a student.

-* ``edx.course.enrollment.activated`` is fired when a student enrolls in a course.
+* When a student enrolls in a course, ``edx.course.enrollment.activated`` is emitted.
 On edx.org, this is typically the result of a student clicking **Register** for the course.

-* ``edx.course.enrollment.deactivated`` is fired when a student unenrolls from a course.
+* When a student unenrolls from a course, ``edx.course.enrollment.deactivated`` is emitted.
 On edx.org, this is typically the result of a student clicking **Unregister** for the course.

 In addition, actions by instructors and course staff members also generate